mdeguzis/SteamOS-Tools/docs/retroarch-info.md

 ***
 #General
 ***
-Since the "system" directory of Retroarch is pre-configured to `/home/<user>/ROMs`, you'll want to also dump your BOIS files in this location as well.
+Since the "system" directory of Retroarch is pre-configured to `/home/<user>/ROMs`, you'll want to also dump your BIOS files in this location as well.

 ##PSX/PS1 BIOS Files